Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 3. Bachelor of Music in Music Therapy, which is the option available to an applicant who holds an undergraduate degree outside of Music or who does not have at least 60 undergraduate credits in Music or its equivalent.
 The bachelor’s degree must be earned prior to applying for the MMT.

-Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree in Music Therapy, Music Education, Music History, Music Performance, or Music Theory is required.
+Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree in Music Therapy is required for admission to the MMT program.

 Standardized Test Scores: